douglasbarnes/CyberThreat2019.Binary2/README.md

 0x555555555f40    mov    rdi, rax
 0x555555555f43    call   strcmp@plt <0x5555555550d0>
 ```
+This test is comparing two paths together, our current path, and one that was generated in the loop after the last step(hopefully you knew how to set a breakpoint...).
 If you want to, you could rename your executable and move it to the root directory--it would actually be a good idea in general incase the path is used as data later.
-I will just ```set $rax=0``` in gdb after the strcmp(this is actually strcmp, no tricks here)*5.
-Time*
+I will just ```set $rax=0``` in gdb after the strcmp(this is actually strcmp, no tricks here)
+**5. Time travel**
 Our next call is to time, which we then see in stdout
 ```
 Timestamp: 1565888805